ejb/highcharts-tutorial/tutorial.md

 - [Highcharts general documentation](http://www.highcharts.com/docs) - helpful for beginners, but not comprehensive
 - [Highcharts API documentation](http://api.highcharts.com/highcharts) - the source of all knowledge!
 - [Highcharts examples](http://www.highcharts.com/demo) - get a taste of what's possible.
-- [What Greece Owes When]() - an interactive I made.
+- [What Greece Owes When](http://graphics.wsj.com/greece-debt-timeline/) - an interactive I made.
 The chart at the top is built with Highcharts.

 ## Challenge round answers

+### 1. Change the chart's colours

-1. To change the chart's colours, just replace the hex codes in this line:
+ To change the chart's colours, just replace the hex codes in this line:

 ```js
 colors: ['#03529E', '#9E0400', '#FDB009']